mysidewalk/interview/backend-engineer/README.md

 # Backend or Full-Stack Engineer

 ## Prompt
-The user will provide files that are made up of short (less than 1000 character) strings, each on a different line (assume any common character or character combination that means a newline to someone might be used interchangeably in this file).
-Some of these strings will be preceded by numbers, i.e. “2 Steaks”, “10 Chicken Wings”, “343GuiltySparks”.
-Accept the file from the user and return them a file with the same items sorted first by the numeric value of any leading number (2 < 10 < 343) and then alphabetically for the rest of the string.
+You will use the [provided text file](example-list.txt) for this submission.
+It contains short strings on separate lines.
+Many of these strings have a number prefix, i.e. “2 Steaks”, “10 Chicken Wings”, “343GuiltySparks”.
+Prepare a program that accepts a file or path and creates or returns a file with the same short strings sorted.
+Sort first by the numeric value of any leading number (2 < 10 < 343) and then alphabetically for the rest of the string.

 ## Assessment Guidelines:
 * We will score 1 submission.
 Completing extra problems is not encouraged for the purposes of this assessment.